JatinSingh0701/tindog/README.md

 # Tindog
-This website is copy of tinder
+This website is made using only Html and Css which is a copy of Tinder